scapps00/Bamazon/README.md

 # Bamazon

-bamazonCustomer.js is for buying items
+bamazonCustomer.js is run in node.js and is for buying items

-bamazonManager.js is for surveying items, adding new inventory, and adding new items
+bamazonManager.js is run in node.js and is for surveying items, adding new inventory, and adding new items

 Video of Working App: https://youtu.be/pfNRU0hrCwA